kjgarza/workshopstudio/src/_includes/components/README.md

 ## Styling

 Both components inherit styles from the existing CSS:
+- `.project-category` class provides the left-aligned layout and grid positioning
+- `.project-category h2` styles the section titles
-- `.about-bio` class provides the typography and layout
+- `.about-bio` class provides the paragraph typography and layout
 - Animations and responsive behavior are handled automatically
-- Grid positioning works the same as the about section